mylifeecho/mylifeecho.github.io/_drafts/elsaticsearch-brainfuck.md

         "doc_count": 1}]}}}
 ```

-As you can see key of this bucket is the result of our brainfuck script!
+As you can see the key of the bucket is the result of our brainfuck hello world script evaluation!

 ## References